isamuella/alu-AirBnB_clone/README.md

 We will:

-Create a parent class *BaseModel to handle initialization, serialization, and deserialization of instances
+Create a parent class *BaseModel* to handle initialization, serialization, and deserialization of instances

 Set up a flow for converting between objects and persistent storage:
 Instance ↔ Dictionary ↔ JSON string ↔ File

-Build subclasses such as *User, *State, *City, *Place, and others, all inheriting from *BaseModel
+Build subclasses such as *User, *State*, *City*, *Place*, and others, all inheriting from *BaseModel*

 Develop a file-based storage engine to store and retrieve serialized data